mahesh-panchal/nextflow-novice/_episodes/03-processes.md

 | `cpus` | Assigns the number of cores to reserve.
 This can be accessed within the script block using `${task.cpus}`. |
 | `memory` | Assigns the amount of memory to reserve. |

+> ## Exercises
+>
+> - Order the blocks
+> - Capture output from one process and stage in another.
+>     - Stage a folder
+>     - Stage some files
+> - When does a process task execute.
+>     - Incomplete header
+{: .challenge}

 {% include links.md %}